isiak44/RasheedPBL/Project12/README.md

 ![uat-web-ip](images/uat-web-ip.png)

-- Inside `etc/ansible/ansible.cfg` file, we uncomment `role_path` string and provide a full path to our roles directory so ansible can identify where to find configured roles.
+- Inside `etc/ansible/ansible.cfg` file, we uncomment the `role_path` string and provide a full path to our roles directory so ansible can identify where to find configured roles.

 ![vi-ans-cfg](images/vi-ansible-cfg.png)